duochanatharvard/Homogeneous_early_20th_century_warming/README.md

 ![image](Flow_chart.png)

-Several steps in processing are memory and computationally intensive.
-Our analysis was run on Harvard Research Computing clusters and uses 200 cpus and 150GB memory per cpu, and requires 5,000 core-hours of computation and 300GB of disk space.
+Several processing steps are memory and computationally intensive.
+Our analysis was run on Harvard Research Computing clusters and used 1200 CPUs and one analysis uses 150GB memory per CPU, and required 6,000 core-hours of computation and 350GB of disk space.

 For purposes of facilitating reproduction we have also provided files resulting from our computation at various stages of the analysis (indicated by red arrows).